Enlightened (TV series): Plans for season three

 In July 2021, White told The New Yorker that HBO has expressed interest over the last two or three years in "a one-off short season or a movie that wraps everything up."
-While White said he wouldn't rule it out, he noted that "right now, that doesn't feel like a bold decision" because "it would feel like it was pandering to the zeitgeist."
+While White said he would not rule it out, he noted that "right now, that doesn't feel like a bold decision" because "it would feel like it was pandering to the zeitgeist."

 International distribution

 In Canada, the series was simulcast on HBO Canada and debuted on October 10, 2011.
 In the United Kingdom, the series was broadcast on Sky Atlantic.
 The first season premiered on December 6, 2011, and the second season on September 26, 2014.